ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-the-boxer-a-song-by-simon-garfunkel/SportsBoxer.md

 draft:
 ---

-Paul Simon compares the difficult life of a *poor boy* in the big city to the batterings a boxer suffers in the ring.
-Blow after blow lands, like on the boxer, but the [young boy](Athlete) *still remains*, because what are his meager choices, and what are his dreams?
+Paul Simon matches the difficult life of a *poor boy* in the big city to the batterings a boxer suffers in the ring.
+Blow after disappointing blow lands, like on the boxer, but the young boy *still remains*, because what are his meager choices, and what are his dreams?
 The sports metaphor introduces several subthemes.

 <!--more-->